uesu/uesu-tf2-cfg/README.md

 crouch jump:

 - crouch jump is enabled on all class
-  - if you dont want to use crouch jump = add `//` before the script
+  - if you don't want to use crouch jump = add `//` before the script
     - then remove `//` on `bind space +jump` and `bind ctrl +duck` from gameoverrides.cfg

 `note`: if you want to deactivate crouch jump (example = scout) and use crouch jump on soldier or demoman, simply add `//` before the crouch jump script on scout and remove `//` on `bind space +jump` and `bind ctrl +duck` from gameoverrides.cfg